Primary Custody vs Sole Custody in New York

 Divorces can be complicated, especially when children are involved.
 Two main issues are child support and child custody.
 There are several types of custody that a parent can get.
-Physical and legal custody are two main types of custody, but you may also hear your lawyer discuss two specific terms: primary custody and sole custody.
+Physical and legal custody are two main types of custody, but you may also hear your New York family law lawyer discuss two specific terms: primary custody and sole custody.

 These terms may sound similar, but they apply only in certain circumstances.
 When comparing primary custody vs. sole custody, there are some differences that you should take note of.
 Keep in mind that neither parent has a greater right to child custody unless there is an order in place.